rust-lang/rust/src/tools/miri/README.md

   not support networking.
 System API support varies between targets; if you run on Windows it is a good idea to use `--target x86_64-unknown-linux-gnu` to get better support.
-* Weak memory emulation may [produce weak behaviours](https://github.com/rust-lang/miri/issues/2301) unobservable by compiled programs running on real hardware when `SeqCst` fences are used, and it cannot produce all behaviors possibly observable on real hardware.
+* Weak memory emulation may [produce weak behaviors](https://github.com/rust-lang/miri/issues/2301) when `SeqCst` fences are used that are not actually permitted by the Rust memory model, and it cannot produce all behaviors possibly observable on real hardware.

 Moreover, Miri fundamentally cannot tell you whether your code is *sound*.
 [Soundness] is the property